-Many different factors influence what type of culture an organisation will be, some can be taken from the information found on the;
+- Many different factors influence what type of culture an organisation will be, such as;

 - The History